Diacius/hugo-blog/content/about_me.md

 ## About The Blog

-I blog here about nothing in paticular, and on no schedule.
+I blog here about nothing in particular, and on no schedule.
-If I find something intresting, I might write about it.
+If I find something interesting, I might write about it.